HL7/bulk-data/input/pagecontent/bulk-publish.md

 Using the URLs supplied by the FHIR server in the Complete Status response body, a client MAY download the generated bulk data files (one or more per resource type) within the time period specified in the ```Expires``` header (if present).
 If the ```requiresAccessToken``` field in the Complete Status body is set to ```true```, the request SHALL include a valid access token.
 See the Security Considerations section above.

 The exported data SHALL include only the most recent version of any exported resources unless the client explicitly requests different behavior in a fashion supported by the server (e.g.  via a new query parameter yet to be defined).
 Inclusion of the .meta information is at the discretion of the server (as it is for all FHIR interactions).

+Binary Resources MAY be serialized as DocumentReference Resources with the content.attachment element populated as described in the [Attachments](#attachments) section below.

+References in the resources returned MAY be relative URLs with the format <code>&lt;resource type&gt;/&lt;id&gt;</code>, or absolute URLs with the same structure rooted in the base URL for the server from which the export was performed.
+References will be resolved by looking for a resource with the specified type and id within the file set.

 Example NDJSON output file:
 ```